 - ✓ Phased Projects: CDBG will fund each phase of a project only once.
 DCCED will only consider funding projects which demonstrate, at time of application, that adequate funding to complete the project is secured and that there is a direct benefit to low and moderate income residents as a result of CDBG participation.
 Planning requests which may later identify a need for implementation funds are not considered phased projects. - ✓ Priority Consideration: Applicants who received CDBG funding for project design, engineering, feasibility, and/or planning within two years may receive priority consideration if adequate funding is both available and documented to complete the project. - ✓ Past Recipients: A past recipient of CDBG funds may not be considered for award of additional CDBG funds until: (a) a minimum of 75% of the non-administrative funds have been expended and reported to DCCED and, in the judgment of the DCCED, the previously funded project is substantially complete; or (b) the project is complete and all reporting requirements met.
 Applicants with prior year grants are encouraged to verify expenditure levels with CDBG Program staff.
-Expenditure levels will be computed based on expenditures reported as of November 30, 2017. - ✓ Maximum Number of Applications: An eligible applicant may submit only one CDBG application in response to this solicitation. - ✓ Maximum Grant Amount: An eligible applicant may apply for a maximum of \$850,000 in CDBG funds in response to this solicitation. - ✓ Administrative Cost Limit: An applicant may identify no more than 5% of its total CDBG project budget for administrative costs.
-DCCED reserves the right to negotiate a lesser amount.
-All requests for administrative costs must be explained and documented in the budget section of the application. - ✓ Resolution with Certifications of Compliance: Each applicant must pass a resolution authorizing submittal of the CDBG application within a six-month period prior to acceptance of the CDBG application.
+Expenditure levels will be computed based on expenditures reported as of November 30, 2018. - ✓ Maximum Number of Applications: An eligible applicant may submit only one CDBG application in response to this solicitation. - ✓ Maximum Grant Amount: An eligible applicant may apply for a maximum of \$850,000 in CDBG funds in response to this solicitation. - ✓ Administrative Cost Limit: For an eligible CDBG activity such as administration, costs charged to administration will be allocated as direct costs and/or indirect costs, consistent with the OMB Cost Principles (2 CFR Part 200 Subpart E).
+The maximum amount for Administrative Costs is 5% of the total amount of CDBG funds requested in the application.
+The State CDBG Program has an administration financial ceiling of 5%.
+A request for administrative costs must be explained in the budget section of the application. - Resolution with Certifications of Compliance: Each applicant must pass a resolution authorizing submittal of the CDBG application within a six-month period prior to acceptance of the CDBG application.
 (See Appendix A, Authority to Participate Form) The resolution must authorize an individual to sign the application certifying compliance with specific applicable state and federal requirements.
 (See Application Cover Page) - ✓ Statement of Assurances & Certifications: Each applicant's Chief Elected Official or other authorized certifying official must sign and submit with the application a Statement of Assurances and Certifications.
 (See Appendix C, Statement of Assurances & Certifications) - ✓ Citizen Participation Plan & Public Hearing: Each applicant must hold at least two public hearings.
-The first shall be held within six months prior to the original acceptance date of the application, with the purpose of reviewing the community's development and housing needs; accepting proposals, citizen views, and comments on the proposed project; and electing to seek CDBG funding for the chosen project.
+The first shall be held within six months prior to the original acceptance date of the application, with the purpose of reviewing the community's development and housing needs; accepting proposals, citizen views, and comments on the proposed project; and electing to seek

+CDBG funding for the chosen project.
 Each applicant is required to provide citizens with an overview of the types of project that can be funded with the CDBG program and the amount of funding available.